xonsh/xonsh/docs/windows.rst

 .. code-block:: bat

-   > conda install xonsh --channel xonsh
+   > conda install xonsh --channel conda-forge

+.. note:: For the bleeding edge development version use ``conda install -c xonsh/channel/dev xonsh``

 This will install xonsh and all the recommended dependencies.
 Next, run xonsh: